akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 ## Define the completeness
 To define the attributes required for the completeness of a record:
 1. Go to `Attributes` tab for a reference entity
-1. Click on `Edit` icon for an attribute
+1. Click on the `Edit` icon for an attribute
 1. Tick `Required for completeness` if this attribute is required for the completeness of a record
+1. Click on the `Save` button

 ![image](../img/ReferenceEntity_EditAttribute_Completeness.png)